Serving Central Florida

 What Is Water Extraction?

-Emergency water removal, extraction equipment, wet-material checks, moisture documentation, and drying coordination after leaks, floods, or storm intrusion.
+24/7 emergency water extraction and water removal support for standing water, soaked flooring, wet carpet, stormwater, plumbing leaks, roof leaks, appliance leaks, and AC line issues in St. Cloud and Central Florida.
 The work may include inspection, mitigation, cleanup, drying or treatment, documentation, and restoration planning based on the damage type.

 Who is Hugo Fire and Water Restoration?